-How to Reset Windows 7 Password on HP and Other Computers
+How to Reset Windows 7 Password on HP Desktop & Laptop

-If you have important documents, videos, photos and music on a HP Windows 7 computer, the chance is that you assign a password on the log-on screen to keep the machine secret from the world.
+If you have important documents, videos, photos and music on a HP Windows 7 computer, the chance is that you assign a strong password on the log-on screen to keep the machine secret from the world.
 However, if the password is truly strong, sometimes it may leave you locked out of your HP computer when you forgotten the administrator password to the Windows 7 system.
-Before you perform a formatting and HP System Recovery, which should completely erase all files on the machine and go back to original factory settings, there is a very good chance that you have Windows 7 password reset or recovery—you just need to know how to do it.
+Before you perform a formatting and HP System Recovery, there is a very good chance that you have Windows 7 password recovery or reset on HP—you just need to know how to do it.

 Oh well, it doesn't really matter if you forgot the admin password or a user account password on a HP laptop & desktop with Windows 7 operating system.
 There is a vast assortment of methods available for you to reset or recover the lost password to regain access to the HP with Windows 7.

-One method of resetting your login credentials is by using a previously ready Windows 7 password reset disc — that is, assuming you create that disc in HP prior to forgetting your password.
-It will enable you to reset the password for the admin/ user account, and create a new password for you.
-The instructions can be found at Microsoft site: https://windows.microsoft.com/en-us/windows/reset-windows-password
+- One method of resetting your login credentials is by using a previously ready Windows 7 password reset disc — that is, assuming you create that disc in HP prior to forgetting your password.
+The instructions can be found at Microsoft site: here.

-Another method is by trying hard to remember the forgotten password with password hint.
+- Another method is by trying hard to remember the password with password hint.
 This can be time-consuming and exhausting especially the password is overly complex, but it is not always helpful.

-If you've tried guessing, you don't have a Microsoft Windows 7 password recovery disk lying around and you're sure there is no another administrator account on you HP computer, then it's time to use 3rd party tools that's capable of resetting or recovering Windows 7 forgotten admin password.
-In this article, we will use a top rated application on the market called Spowersoft Windows Password Reset.
+It's time to use 3rd party tools that's capable of resetting or recovering Windows 7 forgotten admin password.
+In this article, we'll use a top rated tool called Spowersoft Windows Password Reset.

 The program is fast and easy enough even for a novice with a basic knowledge of Windows to reset the password on all version of Windows systems including XP/ 7/ Vista/ 8/ 10 and Server 2003/ 2008/ 2012.
 One of its additional bonuses is it allows you to create an account with admin rights.